Twitter reinstates British journalist after outcry

-(Reuters) - Twitter Inc reinstated a British journalist’s account on Tuesday and apologized after an outcry over his suspension for posting an NBC-Universal executive’s email address on the service threatened to tarnish the company’s reputation.
+SAN FRANCISCO, July 31 (Reuters) - Twitter Inc reinstated a British journalist’s account on Tuesday after an outcry over his suspension for posting an NBC-Universal executive’s email address on the service threatened to tarnish the company’s reputation.

 Twitter banned Guy Adams, a Los Angeles correspondent for The Independent newspaper, on Monday after he tweeted the work email address of NBC’s Olympics division president Gary Zenkel.